zazuko/linked-data-training/exercises/exercises.md

 If not done yet, use the following constructs to make the file easier to read

 * Relative IRIs using [prefixed names](https://www.w3.org/TR/turtle/#sec-iri) for vocabularies like schema.org.
 It is recommended to use the SPARQL version (the one without `@` in the beginning) so we can use the same prefix later in SPARQL.
+Note that the SPARQL version is currently not supported in RDF Translator listed in the next chapter, you have to use the Turtle-syntax in that case.
 * Use the `BASE` definition to shortcut the URI of yourself

 ### Validation